mxagar/airbnb_data_analysis/README.md

 # Analysis of the Basque Country AirBnB Dataset

 In the current repository, I analyze the [AirBnB dataset from the Basque Country / *Euskadi*](http://insideairbnb.com/get-the-data/).
-The [Basque Country](https://en.wikipedia.org/wiki/Basque_Country_(autonomous_community)) is the region from Spain I am from; after many years living in Germany, I moved back here in 2020.
+The [Basque Country](https://en.wikipedia.org/wiki/Basque_Country_(autonomous_community)) (*Euskadi* in [Basque language](https://en.wikipedia.org/wiki/Basque_language)) is the region from northern Spain where I am from; after many years living in Germany, I moved back here in 2020.
 As a popular touristic target on the seaside, the analysis might be valuable for our visitors :smile:.

 Notes about the **dataset**: